Skip to main content

 Thanks to the flexibility of the batcher system, Paima can even support games built without an enshrined sequencer - that is to say environments with multiple sequencers where anybody can choose to run their own decentralized sequencer for the game and monetize it how they want.
 This give the benefit of sequencing without the centralization or censorship concerns.

-Cross-chain NFTs: Projected NFTs
+Cross-chain NFTs

 Non-custodial L2s